The Copper (building): Form and facade

 The north and south elevations of the building's facade are clad in copper, while the east and west elevations are floor to ceiling glass.
 The two towers are designed such that they appear to "dance" with each other.
-They are connected by a bridge approximately 300 feet from the ground, three levels in height.
-The west tower is 540 feet in height, and the east tower is 470 feet tall.
+They are connected by a three-level bridge approximately 300 ft from the ground.
+The west tower is 540 ft and the east 470 ft high.

-The copper exterior has patina, which took twenty years to grow upon the Statue of Liberty.
-Pure copper exposed to rain grows a thin, dark-brown film that densens over time and lightens to a pale gray with blue-green hues, called verdigris (meaning green-grey in French), similar in color to celadon.
+The copper exterior has a patina.
+Pure copper exposed to rain grows a thin, dark-brown film that grows denser over time and lightens to a pale gray with blue-green hues, called verdigris (a word derived from green-grey in old French), similar in color to celadon.
 The architect used the copper facade for texture and added variation by staggering the panels in patterns that emanate from the skybridge.
 The facade was installed by the Elicc Group.